jkozik/signalwireagendsdk/README.md

 <img width="857" height="741" alt="image" src="https://github.com/user-attachments/assets/f6831bbf-2d34-451b-ba98-28647c086b85" />

 ## SWML Basic Authentication
-To work with SignalWire Agent SDK, user and a password need to be setup.
+To work with SignalWire AI Agent SDK, user and a password need to be setup.
 By default, the AgentBase class library will generate a default user name of `signalwire` and a > 20 character random password.
 Each time, the class initializes, a new password is generated.
 This is a pain, because that password needs to be inserted into the URL from SignalWire's   `When a Call Comes in` script parameter.

 Therefore, I use the environement variables SWML_BASIC_AUTH_USER and SWML_BASIC_AUTH_PASSWORD in .env.